SSC CHSL Selection Process 2021 - Check the complete CHSL recruitment process here

 Tier 2 | 33% |

-The final selection of candidates in the SSC Combined Higher Secondary Level 2021 examination will be done on the basis of applicants performance in the SSC CHSL Tier 1 and 2 of the exam.
+The final selection of candidates in the SSC Combined Higher Secondary Level 2025 examination will be done on the basis of applicants performance in the SSC CHSL Tier 1 and 2 of the exam.
 Candidates clearing all the stages of the SSC CHSL selection process will make it to the final merit list.
-Final SSC CHSL merit list is prepared on the basis of the marks of candidates in Tier 1 and Tier 2.
+The final SSC CHSL merit list is prepared on the basis of the marks of candidates in Tier 1 and Tier 2.
 Services will be assigned to candidates also based on the final CHSL merit list.

 Marks of candidates in SSC CHSL Tier 2.